temujin9/mezovy/notes.md

     - They also hate the written word, and -love- fire (which is bad for silver dragons)
     - They grow up to be hobgoblins if you feed them right (or bugbears if they get too much sentient meat)
 - Force PCs against The Queen early, trying to prevent the permanent tower of fear
-  - Trash them utterly, but try not to kill them, and do let them escape
+  - Trash them utterly, but try not to kill them, and do let them escape (eventually)
   - This should be the end of the second act (11/2022)
 - Humans stole the Inuk goblinoids thunderbolt iron, leading to their conquest by the fae folk (ala Robert Peary and the Inuit)
 - You put https://en.wikipedia.org/wiki/Sword_Kladenets over the mantle in the first act, you have to use it in the third